 - Reduce the potential for medication dispensing and administration errors.
 Automated dispensing systems provide greater accuracy in the dispensing and administration of medications.

 Because the proposed rule does not require the use of automated dispensing systems, DEA believes that only pharmacies and LTCFs which find use of these systems cost-effective will adopt this approach.

 Executive Order 12866

 The Deputy Assistant Administrator, Office of Diversion Control, further certifies that this rulemaking has been drafted in accordance with the principles in Executive Order 12866 Section 1(b).
 It has been determined that this is not a significant regulatory action because it does not impose costs above $100 million a year or raise novel issues.
 Therefore, this action has not been reviewed by the Office of Management and Budget.
-Rather, this NPRM proposes to permit the installation of automated dispensing systems at long term care facilities by provider pharmacies, so long as state regulations permit such installation.
+Rather, this NPRM proposes to permit the installation of automated dispensing systems at long term care facilities by provider pharmacies, so long as state Start Printed Page 62258regulations permit such installation.
 The use of automated dispensing systems by long term care facilities provides another alternative to address the problem of accumulation of surplus controlled substances at long term care facilities.
 DEA believes that persons choosing to utilize this method of dispensing controlled substances to patients at long term care facilities may realize cost savings.
 More importantly to DEA, the use of such systems should reduce the accumulation of excess controlled substances at these facilities, thereby reducing the potential for diversion of these controlled substances.